-Chicago Style Weddings is dedicated to elevating the vendor/bride relationship and we aim to cover only the most style-centric ideas, real-life budgeting advice, insight on what things really cost and beautiful fashions while continually discovering talented local vendors and venues for our discerning readers.
-Thanks so much for considering submitting your work to Chicago Style Weddings.
-In order to make your submission the very best it can be, we’ve outlined in these editorial submission guidelines everything you need to know about getting published – from understanding exclusivity agreements to what detail photos to include in your submission!
+Chicago Style Weddings is dedicated to elevating the vendor/bride relationship.
+We aim to cover only the most style-centric ideas, insight on what things really cost and beautiful fashions while continually discovering talented local vendors and venues for our discerning readers.
+Thanks so much for submitting your work to Chicago Style Weddings.
+In order to make your submission the very best it can be, we’ve outlined in these guidelines everything you need to know about getting published – from understanding exclusivity agreements to what detail photos to include!

 You’ve produced beautiful imagery from a real wedding, party, or styled shoot – yay!
 Before you start working on your submission, pause and ask yourself the following questions.

 If you aren’t the photographer, do you have permission to share these images?
 Here at Chicago Style Weddings, we’re big proponents of individual vendors and venues taking initiative to get their work/space featured.
 While ambition is an applaudable trait, under no circumstances should a venue, planner, florist, (etc.) submit an event or styled shoot without prior approval from the photographer.
 The images belong to the photographer, and the photographer alone!

-Is this a real wedding, styled wedding shoot, or bridal session?
+Is this a real wedding or styled wedding shoot?
 While we’re lovers of all occasions, Chicago Style Weddings only features these types of events.
-Morning-after shoots or boudoir sessions are not typically fit for publications at Chicago Style Weddings.
+Morning-after shoots or boudoir sessions are not typically selected.